Yankees pitcher Carlos Rodón speaks to the media during a workout Sunday at Yankee...

 “Those are two guys that I can definitely lean on,” Rodon said.
 “It just kind of goes back to how do you keep your composure through the start?”

 It’s not Rodon’s stuff that is at issue.
 It’s not easy to find a lefthander with a mid-90s fastball, wipeout slider and improving changeup.
-That arsenal is why the Yankees gave Rodon six years and $162 million before the 2023 season.
+That arsenal is why the Yankees gave him six years and $162 million before the 2023 season.

 It is a double standard that pitchers are not supposed to celebrate but batters can dance a tango on the way to first base after a big home run.
-On Sunday, I asked Rodon what he thinks about this and whether he heard any blowback— not from fans or talking heads, but from the Royals themselves.
+On Sunday, I asked Rodon what he thinks about this and whether he heard any blowback — not from fans or talking heads, but from the Royals themselves.

 He said he did.

 “I don’t know how to answer that,” Rodon said before answering it quite well.
 “People say stuff, as you know, and we all know that [the Royals] said some things.
 If you strike someone out, if you want to act a certain way, sure, go about it your way.
 If you hit a homer off me 900 feet, however far, if you want to flip your bat, flip your bat.
 I'm not gonna . . .
 I mean, you did something good.
-This game's hard.
-It's not easy.
-So [a] little celebration is fine.
-I got a little amped up in the first there, and I was definitely energized.
-I can have a better poker face about it.
-Just stay focused on the task at hand.
-Because it is not only just one inning, it's nine innings of baseball, and it is a five-game series.
-We are in the LCS.
-Someone else isn’t.”

 By “someone else,” Rodon meant the Royals.
 Sweet diss!

-“The biggest thing I saw from him,” Rodon said, “he didn't react every inning. lf you watch him come out, [he’s] just like a robot walking to the dugout, and then at the end of the seventh, it's a big roar, because he knows, ‘I did my job.’
+“The biggest thing I saw from him,” Rodon said, “he didn't react every inning. lf you watch him come out, [he’s] just like a robot walking to the dugout, and then at the end of the seventh, it's a big roar, because he knows ‘I did my job.’
 That's kind of one thing that resonated with me from that start.”

 Boone, who chose Rodon over Clarke Schmidt for the ALCS opener with Cole not available until Game 2, said he did so because “he’s a really good pitcher.”